 Despite a systematic search of the project site, no burrowing owls or sign (i.e., pellets, feathers, castings, or whitewash) were observed during the field investigation.
-Portions of the project site are vegetated with a variety of low-growing plant species that allow for minimal line-of-sight observation favored by burrowing owls.
-Further, no small mammal burrows that have the potential to provide suitable burrowing owl nesting habitat (>4 inches in diameter) were observed within the boundaries of the site.
-Further, the project site does not provide suitable burrows/sites, including rock piles and non-natural substrates that could be used as burrow surrogates.
-Additionally, the site is surrounded by tall trees and poles that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls.
+The majority of the project site is unvegetated or supports low-growing vegetation which allows for line-of-sight observation favored by burrowing owls.
+However, no suitable burrows (>4 inches in diameter) for roosting and nesting by burrowing owl are present on-site.
+In addition, the site is surrounded by tall trees and poles that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls.
 Based on this information, and as a result of current and historic on-site disturbances, and surrounding development, it was determined that burrowing owls do not have potential to occur on-site and no focused surveys are recommended.
 Being that no appropriate burrows or burrowing owl habitat was found, Part B-Focused Burrowing Owl surveys were not required.
 Therefore, the project is consistent with Section 6.3.2.
 However, out of an abundance of caution a pre-construction burrowing owl clearance survey shall be conducted prior to ground disturbing activities.